-- a) a transfer in which the consideration that is paid or will be paid is equal to or less than \$100.00 (12-24-40(1)), - b) a transfer in order to partition realty, as long as no consideration is paid for the transfer other than the interests in the realty that are exchanged in order to effect the partition (12-24-40(5)),
+- a) a transfer in which the consideration that is paid or will be paid is equal to or less than \$100.00 (12-24-40(1)), - b) a transfer in order to partition realty, as long as no consideration is paid for the transfer other than the interests in the realty that are exchanged in order to effect the partition (12-24-40(5)), - d) a transfer that constitutes a contract for the sale of timber to be cut (12-24-40(7) (See questions concerning timber deeds.), - e) a transfer in which the realty is subject to a mortgage and the church or other charitable organization receiving the realty is the mortgagee and the transfer constitutes a deed in lieu of foreclosure executed by the grantor as the mortgagor or a deed executed pursuant to a foreclosure proceeding (12-24-40(13).
+(See questions concerning foreclosure proceedings.), and - f) a transfer otherwise exempt under the provisions of Code Section 12-24-40. - 14.
+Are deeds that transfer realty from a church or other charitable organization to an individual or business subject to the deed recording fee?

-&lt;sup>2 If, however, the church or other charitable organization is a stockholder, partner, limited liability company member, or trust beneficiary of the grantor (corporation, partnership, limited liability company or trust), then the deed recording fee is based on the fair market value of the realty or the fair market value of the realty for property tax purposes.
+3 If, however, the church or other charitable organization is a stockholder, partner, limited liability company member, or trust beneficiary of the grantor (corporation, partnership, limited liability company or trust), then the deed recording fee is based on the fair market value of the realty or the fair market value of the realty for property tax purposes.